boneyqb/springboot-neo4j/README.md

 Neo4j is used as the database.
 Neo4j is one of the most popular graph database management system developed by Neo4j, Inc.
 It is an ACID-compliant transactional database with native graph storage and processing.

+The GSON's JsonReader is used in the project to read the huge Json file.
+The GSON JsonReader enables us to read a file as a stream.

 ## Build & Deploy Process